BaranykMatej/digital-electronics-1/09-team_project/project_1/README.md

 ![Simulation](images/sim.png)

-IN the picture of simulation we can see how each part of the 7-seg gets lit up.
+In the picture of simulation we can see how each part of the 7-seg gets lit up.
+This correlates to the SW settings we've set up in our testbench.

 ## Instructions